-Drawing from personal and collective histories, Shiv Lalgi centralises the brown female labouring body as a site of storytelling to explore the layered terrains of identity and the role of the quiet, often invisible process of survival, adaptation and becoming.
+Drawing from personal and collective histories, Shiv Lalgi centralises the labouring body as a site of storytelling to explore the layered terrains of identity and the role of the quiet, often invisible process of survival, adaptation and becoming.
 By asserting value in stillness and the poetics of the unsaid, each composition characterised by a softly subdued but vivid palette, becomes an invitation to examine intimacies, infatuations and desires.
-Occupied in psychological landscapes, figures seek liminal spaces, those tender thresholds between light and shadow, waking and dreaming, presence and absence.
+Occupied in psychological landscapes, the figures seek liminal spaces within the canvas, those tender thresholds between light and shadow, waking and sleeping, presence and absence.

 Wither, 2025, acrylic on canvas, 25x20cm